cristianoc/compositional-program-synthesis/arc_dsl_experiment/tasks/642d658d/README.md

 | ![](images/overlay_train_3.png) | ![](images/overlay_test.png) |

 ## Abstract
-We investigated whether a salience-driven overlay abstraction improves program search for an ARC puzzle compared to a core DSL ("G") that operates with palette pre-ops and global color rules.
+We investigated whether a salience (visual prominence)-driven overlay abstraction improves program search for an ARC puzzle compared to a core DSL ("G") that operates with palette pre-ops and global color rules.
 We integrated an overlay extractor (`detect_bright_overlays`) as an identity abstraction that stores overlays, composed it with a `UniformCrossPattern` predicate, and compared against G (including several new local-structure primitives).
 On the full 3-train task, G found no solutions (1.70 s, 1,005 nodes).
 The overlay pipeline found solutions immediately (1st candidate) but at higher per-node cost (24.9 s, 201 nodes).
 A fast-first path reduced abstraction time substantially on a 2-train subset (24.8 s → 8.4 s for 201 nodes) but didn’t help the full set due to predicate failure triggering the fallback.
 We recommend merging the overlay abstraction + predicate into the DSL, plus caching and vectorization to cut per-node cost.

 ## 1. Introduction
 ARC puzzles often require recognizing small, high-contrast markers and reading local structure around them (e.g., the color that surrounds each marker in a cross).
 The baseline core DSL (G) relies on palette permutations (preops) and global color selectors, which can be too weak when the task depends on salient anchors rather than global summaries.
 We test whether an overlay abstraction—which is identity on the grid but stores salient overlays—enables compact, human-interpretable programs that solve the task.